-Cultural awareness among international traders, is not as new as marketing pundits believe it to be.
+Cultural awareness among international traders is not as new as marketing pundits believe it to be.
 When the East India Company came and began spice trade in India in the 17th century A.D., they gave special significance to Indian cultural values to get into the thick of things.
-But competition, perhaps, was not particularly stiff at that point of time, although early traders are aware of the potential it has in their trading strategy.
+But competition, perhaps, was not particularly stiff at that point of time, although early traders were aware of the potential it has in their trading strategy.

 Nowadays, companies that are going global with their products have to contend with local companies who are armed with vast knowledge on how the locals react to a certain cultural pulse.

 They had also established their presence much earlier – they were there first.
-Thus, the newcomers must make sure that their products and promotional techniques are sensitive to cultural values of the people to leave a good impression of their branding.
+Thus, the newcomers must make sure that their products and promotional techniques are sensitive to the cultural values of the people to leave a good impression of their branding.

 Recommended Reading: How To Design Websites That Communicate Across Cultures

 Crossing the barriers

 Cultural awareness should be applied in every aspect of marketing: in selling, label-printing, advertising, and promotion of products.
 It covers language, the lifestyle and the behavioural patterns of the people in the country of interest.
 Of course, the company should print in the local language, but that’s not where the language barrier ends.

 Companies have to be aware of what their brand names will do to their company image on foreign shores.
 As an example, Koreans pronounce Hyundai as "hi-yun-day" but when it comes to producing marketing advertisements in the US, it is pronounced "Hun-day" (sounds like Sunday).

 The change makes it easier for people in the US to pronounce the brand, which is an important step in popularizing the car brand.
 At other times, the brand name means something else in the country for instance, the name for the baby food maker ‘Gerber’ is French for vomiting!
 Most of the time, the brand is rebranded under a different name to avoid embarrassment.